 Do I need chemistry to study medicine, dentistry, pharmacy, dietetics or become a forensic science or vet?

-An A-level (or equivalent) in chemistry is essential if you want to study medicine.
+Most university courses require an A-level (or equivalent) in chemistry if you want to study medicine.
 Biology, physics and maths are also recommended.
 Very good grades are certainly needed and relevant work experience will significantly increase your chances of gaining a place on a medicine degree course.

 Normally chemistry and biology are required at A-level (or equivalent) if you wish to study dentistry.
 Studying maths and physics will also put you in a strong position.

-The qualifications needed to become a veterinary surgeon are similar to those for becoming a doctor.
-Chemistry is required at A-level (or equivalent), along with A-levels in biology or mathematics.
+The qualifications needed to become a veterinary surgeon require chemistry at A-level (or equivalent), along with A-levels in biology or mathematics.

 Chemistry A-level (or equivalent) is an entry requirement for many pharmacy courses, and is preferable for all institutions.